A consultant's guide to collaborating with hybrid teams + template

 3. Maximize participation and client engagement

 When you’re working with hybrid teams — or when you’re dialing in remotely yourself — it can be tough to get everyone to contribute and stay engaged.
 You’ve likely experienced a situation where remote meeting attendees stay silent, while folks in the office have no problem speaking up.
 Even worse, everyone is on their umpteenth virtual meeting of the day and feel unmotivated to participate.
-You have the opportunity to improve connections among people both in and out of the office, and MURAL can help.
+With well-planned hybrid meetings, have the opportunity to improve connections among people both in and out of the office.
+Mural can help you with your goal.

 Here are a few of our favorite ways to keep participants engaged and empower everyone to contribute authentically.